-2. Melt the chocolate from the cake part of the ingredients list in a large bowl, either in the microwave or in a bowl over a pan of simmering water.
+Melt chocolate from cake part of ingredients list in large bowl, either in microwave or bowl over pan of simmering water.
 Set aside to cool slightly.

-3. Preheat the oven to 350 degrees F, and butter and line a 9-inch springform pan.
+Preheat oven to 350 degrees F. Butter and line 9-inch springform pan.

-4. Beat together sugar and softened butter until airy and creamy, and then add the honey.
+Beat together sugar and softened butter until airy and creamy, and then add honey.

-5. Add 1 of the eggs, beating it in with a tablespoon of the flour, and then the other egg with another tablespoon of flour.
+Add 1 of eggs, beating in with tablespoon of flour, and then second egg with another tablespoon of flour.

-6. Fold in the melted chocolate, and then the rest of the flour and baking soda.
+Fold in melted chocolate, and then remaining flour and baking soda.

-7. Add the cocoa pushed through a tea strainer to ensure no lumps, and last of all, beat in the boiling water.
+Add cocoa pushed through tea strainer to ensure no lumps, and last of all, beat in the boiling water.

-8. Mix everything together well to make a smooth batter and pour into the prepared springform pan.
+Mix everything together well to make smooth batter and pour into prepared springform pan.

-9. Bake for up to 1 -1/2 hours, but check the cake after 45 minutes.
-If it's getting too dark, cover the top lightly with aluminium foil and keep checking every 15 minutes.
+Bake for up to 1 -1/2 hours, checking cake after 45 minutes.
+If it's getting too dark, cover top lightly with aluminum foil and keep checking every 15 minutes.

-10. Let the cake cool completely in the pan on a rack.
+Let cake cool completely in pan on rack.

-1. To make the glaze, bring the water and honey to a boil in a pot, then turn off the heat and add the finely chopped chocolate, swirling it around to melt in the hot liquid.
+To make glaze, bring water and honey to boil in pot, then turn off the heat and add finely chopped chocolate, swirling around to melt in hot liquid.

-3. Add the sugar through a sieve and whisk again until smooth.
+Add sugar through sieve and whisk again until smooth.

 Putting it together:

-1. Choose your plate or stand, and cut 4 strips of parchment paper and form a square outline on the plate.
-Reason: So when you put the cake on it and ice it, the icing won't run all over the plate (you can always cut the excess off later).
+Choose plate or stand, and cut 4 strips of parchment paper and form square outline on plate.
+Reason: So when you put cake on it and ice it, icing won't run all over the plate (you can always cut the excess off later).

-2. Unclip the springform pan and set the thoroughly cooled cake on the prepared plate.
+Unclip springform pan and set thoroughly cooled cake on prepared plate.